-- 1. The City of Trail utilizes the pan-time Airport Operations Specialist position for the purposes of providing services at the Trail Regional Airport in accordance with the approved Job Description. - 2.
-The position will be compensated at pay grade 7 of Schedule "A" of the Collective Agreement - 3.
+- The City of Trail utilizes the part-time Airport Operations Specialist position for the purposes of providing services at the Trail Regional Airport in accordance with the approved Job Description. - 2.
+The position will be compensated at pay grade 7 of Schedule "A" of the Collective Agreement. - 3.
 The wage rate, for the position and subsequent rate increases are based on the same percentage increases as specified in the Collective Agreement.
 It is recognized and understood that the pay rate is all inclusive and is not subject to any wage differentials or premiums detailed in the Collective Agreement. - 4.
-It is recognized that due to the nature of the work, Article 10.2.1 and Article 10.2.7 as it pertains to notice of shift change will not apply.
-Further, for the purpose of callouts, the minimum hours of work paid will be based on the Federal labour standards. - 5.
-In addition to the compensation referenced in paragraph 2, the City shall pay a fifteen percent (15%) premium in lieu of benefits on every pay cheque at the completion of the 720 hours of probation.
-Such benefits include vacation pay, statutory holiday pay, sick leave, bereavement, superannuation, group life, disability, medical, extended health and dental coverage. - 6.
-This Letter of Understanding expires with the Collective Agreement unless renewed by the parties to the Collective Agreement and may be cancelled by either party by giving thirty (30) days' notice of such.
+It is recognized that due to the nature of the work, Article 6.13 and Article 6.6 as it pertains to notice of shift change will not apply.
+Further, for the purpose of callouts, the minimum hours of work paid will be based on the Federal Labour Standards. - 5.
+In addition to the compensation referenced in paragraph 2, the City shall pay a fifteen (15%) percent premium in lieu of benefits on every pay cheque at the completion of the 720 hours of probation.
+Such benefits include vacation pay, statutory holiday pay, sick leave, bereavement, superannuation, group life, disability, medical, extended health and dental coverage.